Ingress (video game): Community and cultural impact

 According to Alex Dalenberg of American City Business Journals, as of May 2013 there were about 500,000 players globally.
 In an interview in August 2013 with the fan site Decode Ingress, Niantic founder John Hanke said "There have been over 1M downloads and a large chunk of those are active."
 In February 2014 there were 2 million players.
-As of 2015, the game had been downloaded over 8 million times.
-In 2015, Niantic told Tom's Hardware that they had 7 million players.
+In January 2015, the game had been downloaded over 8 million times.

 Speaking with CNN, CEO John Hanke said he didn't expect players to start talking to each other and forming clubs.
 The game has attracted an enthusiastic following in cities worldwide amongst both young and old, to the extent that the gameplay is itself a lifestyle for some, including tattoos.
 Players have even leased airplanes, helicopters, and boats to reach portals in remote areas of Siberia and Alaska.

 Cross-faction cooperation

 There are times when the game's backstory is ignored and agents from both factions cooperate for the sake of real-life gameplay and game balance: for example, by establishing neutral zones and rules of engagement; for training new players; for socializing; and occasionally for serious real-life purposes such as honoring fallen heroes.

 The game has received local media coverage, including for players organizing events such as creating links between portals at war memorials for Memorial Day.